 While they will utilize the same core technology platform, our new products and products currently under development will have design features and components that differ from our current products.
-Accordingly, these products will also be subject to the risks described above under "-We currently rely, and in the future will rely, on sales of our ReWalk systems and related service contracts and extended warranties for our revenue."
+Accordingly, these products will also be subject to the risks described above under "-We currently rely, and in the future will rely, on sales of our ReWalk systems and related service contracts and extended warranties for our revenue, and we may not be able to achieve or maintain market acceptance."
 To the extent we are unable to successfully develop and commercialize products to address indications other than paraplegia, we will not meet our projected results of operations and future growth.